 - H.1.
 Principles - 1.
 Payables are considered as overdue if they are not paid according to the contractual or legal terms. - 2.
-Payables are not considered as overdue, within the meaning of this Superliga manual, if the licence applicant/licensee (the debtor) is able to prove by 31 March (in respect of Articles 10.5.4 10.5.8 in this manual) that: - a) It has paid the relevant amount in full; or - b) It has concluded an agreement which has been accepted in writing by the creditor to extend the deadline for payment beyond the applicable deadline (note: the fact that a creditor may not have requested payment of an amount does not constitute an extension of the deadline); or - c) It has brought a legal claim which has been deemed admissible by the competent authority under national law or has opened proceedings with the national or international football authorities or relevant arbitration tribunal contesting liability in relation to the overdue payables; however, if the decision-making bodies (DBU and/or UEFA - Financial Control Body) consider that such claim has been brought or such proceedings have been opened for the sole purpose of avoiding the applicable deadlines set out in these regulations (i.e. in order to buy time), the relevant amount will still be considered as an overdue payable; or - d) It has contested to the competent authority under national law, the national or international football authorities or the relevant arbitration tribunal, a claim which has been brought or proceedings which have been opened against it by a creditor in respect of overdue payables and is able to demonstrate to the reasonable satisfaction of the relevant decision-making bodies (DBU and/or UEFA Club Financial Control Body) that it has established reasons for contesting the claim or proceedings which have been opened; however, if the decision-making bodies (licensor and/or UEFA Club Financial Control Body) consider the reasons for contesting the claim or proceedings which have been opened as manifestly unfounded the amount will still be considered as an overdue payable; or - e) the relevant amount is subject to a legal claim or open proceedings (referred to as "amounts disputed" in these regulations), meaning: - i. the debtor has brought a legal claim which has been deemed admissible by the competent authority under national law or has opened proceedings with the national or international football authorities or relevant arbitration tribunal contesting liability in relation to the overdue payable, knowing that if the decision-making bodies (licensor or CFCB) consider that such claim has been brought or such proceedings have been opened for the sole purpose of avoiding the applicable deadlines set out in these regulations (i.e. in order to buy time), the amount will still be considered as an overdue payable; or - ii. the debtor has contested to the competent authority under national law, the national or international football authorities or the relevant arbitration tribunal, a claim which has been brought or proceedings which have been opened against it by a creditor in respect of overdue payables and is able to demonstrate to the comfortable satisfaction of the relevant decision-making bodies (licensor or CFCB) that it
+Payables are not considered as overdue, within the meaning of this Superliga manual, if the licence applicant/licensee (the debtor) is able to prove by 31 March (in respect of Articles 10.5.5 10.5.8 in this manual) that: - a) It has paid the relevant amount in full; or - b) It has concluded an agreement which has been accepted in writing by the creditor to extend the deadline for payment beyond the applicable deadline (note: the fact that a creditor may not have requested payment of an amount does not constitute an extension of the deadline); or - i.
+It has brought a legal claim which has been deemed admissible by the competent authority under national law or has opened proceedings with the national or international football authorities or relevant arbitration tribunal contesting liability in relation to the overdue payables; however, if the decision-making bodies (DBU and/or UEFA - Financial Control Body) consider that such claim has been brought or such proceedings have been opened for the sole purpose of avoiding the applicable deadlines set out in these regulations (i.e. in order to buy time), the relevant amount will still be considered as an overdue payable; or - ii.
+It has contested to the competent authority under national law, the national or international football authorities or the relevant arbitration tribunal, a claim which has been brought or proceedings which have been opened against it by a creditor in respect of overdue payables and is able to demonstrate to the reasonable satisfaction of the relevant decision-making bodies (DBU and/or UEFA Club Financial Control Body) that it has established reasons for contesting the claim or proceedings which have been opened; however, if the decision-making bodies (licensor and/or UEFA Club Financial Control Body) consider the reasons for contesting the claim or proceedings which have been opened as manifestly unfounded the amount will still be considered as an overdue payable; or

-- has established reasons for contesting the claim or proceedings which have been opened, knowing that if the decisionmaking bodies (licensor or CFCB) consider the reasons for contesting the claim or proceedings as manifestly unfounded the amount will still be considered as an overdue payable; or - f) It is able to demonstrate to the reasonable satisfaction of the relevant decision-making bodies (DBU and/or UEFA Club Financial Control Body) that it has taken all reasonable measures to identify and pay the creditor club(s) in respect of training compensation and solidarity contributions in FIFA regulations (as defined in the FIFA Regulations on the Status and Transfer of Players).
+- d) The settlement of the relevant amount is currently treated which means - i. that the debtor has requested a competent authority, in writing and in accordance with applicable law, extension on the deadline for payment of debt to the social services/tax authorities and the competent authority has confirmed in writing that this request is considered acceptable and still treated or - ii.
+It is able to demonstrate to the reasonable satisfaction of the relevant decision-making bodies (DBU and/or UEFA Club Financial Control Body) that it has taken all reasonable measures to identify and pay the creditor club(s) in respect of training compensation and solidarity contributions in FIFA regulations (as defined in the FIFA Regulations on the Status and Transfer of Players).